Kostecki/MEGAPi/README.md

 # MEGAPi
 Assorted documentation for setting up a Raspberry Pi Zero W as a WiFi hotspot with 3G connectivity for our Chromecast-enabled MEGABoominator project.

-The project is using a Raspberry Pi Zero W (but other flavors of Pi should work) running Raspbian Stretch Lite (Version November 2017 as of March 2nd 2018).
+The project is using a Raspberry Pi Zero W (but other flavors of Pi should work) running Raspbian Stretch Lite (Version April 2018 as of May 26th 2018).
 The repository contains a "*modified*" version of the Raspbian image for easily getting the project up and running as we need it.
 It requires an 8GB SD card because that's what i'm using ¯\\\_(ツ)_/¯

 **These changes are:**